CONTENTS

 The Standard Carrier Alpha Code (SCAC) is a special code assigned by the National Motor Freight Traffic Association (NMFTA) to the carriers.
 It has two to four letters that stand for a carrier or a logistics company.

-For example, if you ship goods with a trucking company, their SCAC code will be on shipping papers, bills, and customs forms.
+For example, if you ship goods with a trucking company, their SCAC will be on shipping papers, bills, and customs forms.
 This lets everyone know which carrier is handling the shipment.

 Ending Letter